ecmonsen/lines-of-symmetry/README.md

 ### What other choices I might have made

+* Instead of logging a warning, raise exception when initializing Points or lines with floats, to enforce good decimal precision

 * More pruning of the candidate lines if possible.
 You can see the "explosion" of candidate lines by comparing the candidates for a six-point input set to those of an eight-point input set: